-The Audit Committee is to consider recommending Council reappoint Butler Settineri as Council's Auditor for the 2017/2018 Financial Year.
+The Audit Committee has recommended Council reappoint Butler Settineri as Council's Auditor for the 2017/2018 Financial Year.
 This is an extension of the current 3 year contract with Butler Settineri to bring Council in line with the shift of local government auditing to the Office of the Auditor General.